The effects of individual versus community-influenced isolation on SIS epidemic persistence on finite random graphs: Isolation model

-We now study the time between consecutive long one phases.
+We now study the time between consecutive long one-phases.
 We begin with the following lemma.

-\begin{lemma} Suppose at time $0$ the process is in the zero phase and there are $h$ non-extinct hub stars.
+\begin{lemma} Suppose at time $0$ the process is in the zero-phase and there are $h$ non-extinct hub stars.
 Then the probability the center is infected at time $1$ with no other state changes to the center in the interim is at least $q\mathbf{1}_{h > 0}$ where

 \end{lemma}

 \begin{proof} We first observe that if $h = 0$, the process is extinct and so $q\mathbf{1}_{h > 0} = 0$ as expected.
 If $h > 0$, then there exists some hub star where either the hub is infected at time $0$ or some leaf is infected at time $0$.
 In this case, the following sequence of marks in the graphical construction ensures the center is infected at time $1$. \begin{enumerate} \item[(E1)] None of the center, our chosen hub, or our chosen leaf have an avoidance cross in time $(0,1)$.
 This event has probability $e^{-3\alpha}$. \item[(E2)] Neither the center nor the leaf have a recovery dot in time $(0,1)$.
 This event has probability $e^{-2}$. \item[(E3)] The hub has a recovery dot in time $(0,1/3)$.
 This event has probability $1-e^{-1/3}$. \item[(E4)] The hub does not have a recovery dot in $(2/3,1)$.
 This event has probability $e^{-2/3}.$ \item[(E5)] The leaf has an infection arrow to the hub in time $(1/3,2/3)$.
 This event has probability $1-e^{\lambda/3}$. \item[(E6)] The hub has an infection arrow to the center in time $(2/3,1)$.
 This event has probability $1-e^{-\lambda/3}$ \end{enumerate} Since events (E1)-(E6) are independent in our graphical construction, we can multiply the probabilities and obtain $q\mathbf{1}_{h > 0} = (e^{-3\alpha})(e^{-8/3})(1-e^{-1/3})(e^{-2\lambda/3})$ as desired. \end{proof}